5 crucial elements of an executive summary

-Any successful and well-structured business proposal or business plan should include an executive summary.
-This section, typically found at the beginning of the proposal, can take many forms, lengths, and writing styles.
-An executive summary is, by it’s very nature, a summarization of information.
-Serving as an introduction to a proposal, the executive summary often contains brief statements describing what will be further detailed within the coming proposal.
+An executive summary is, by its very nature, a summarization of information.
+Serving as an introduction to a proposal, the executive summary often contains brief statements describing what will be further detailed in the coming proposal.
 In an average proposal, the executive summary only offers short information in a rote manner.
 But an outstanding executive summary presents a roundup of the entire proposal in a way which engages the client and works to SELL.

 According to a multitude of internet sources, there is a specific length to which an executive summary should adhere.
 This is not the case.
 While an executive summary should not be overly lengthy, it should be a comprehensive statement of the overall proposal.

 The executive summary must have a brilliant introductory paragraph.
 If potential clients only skim your proposal, you want to make sure the first thing they are likely to read is the strongest part of your entire proposal.
 This intro paragraph should be attention-getting from the start.
 It is wise to bring in impressive attributes of your company, but be specific as opposed to general.
 Potential clients will want to see real evidence of demonstrated skills and unique abilities.
 Use this section to highlight company or employee accolades.